 about

-ira beare is a jamaican-american dyke artist currently living and working in western massachusetts. their work includes fiber arts, ceramics, and design. they are interested in archives, jewish ritual, text-based art, and love. they are interested in sincerity.
+ira beare is a jamaican-american dyke artist based in chicago and western massachusetts. their work includes fiber arts, ceramics, and design. they are interested in archives, jewish ritual, text-based art, and love. they are interested in sincerity.

-beare completed a BA in film & media studies at smith college, where they currently hold a post-baccalaureate fellowship. beginning in 2024, they will be pursuing an MA/PhD in the screen cultures department of northwestern university. their research interests include lesbian and trans archives (particularly of non-theatrical media), marxist transfeminist and formalist theoretical approaches, and digital subcultures.
+beare completed both a BA and a post-baccalaureate fellowship in film & media studies at smith college. they are currently a PhD student in the screen cultures department of northwestern university. their research interests include lesbian and trans archives (particularly of non-theatrical media), marxist transfeminist and formalist theoretical approaches, and digital subcultures.

 you can explore some of this research in not only will i stare, a hypertext essay that explores a diverse range of approaches to representation of rape, including rape/revenge as a narrative cycle, digital subcultures of survivors, rape fetishism, true crime, and more. they blog infrequently on substack.